-Natural heritage features, as identified in the Provincial Policy Statement, identified on or adjacent to the site include potential significant wildlife habitat associated with stone piles, and to the north of the site, potential use of the deciduous forest by avian species of special concern.
+Natural heritage features, as identified in the Provincial Policy Statement, identified on or adjacent to the site include potential significant wildlife habitat associated with stone piles and potential fish habitat in the Beckwith Drain, and to the north of the site, potential use of the deciduous forest by avian species of special concern.
 Mitigation measures are presented above to assist in avoiding potential impacts on these features.

 The removal of trees, including the upland deciduous and coniferous forests, will result in the loss of local wildlife habitat, and climate, nature appreciation, and aesthetic benefits associated with the habitat.
+Relocation of the park to the northwest portion of the site has retained the portion of the deciduous forest in better condition with a diversity of tree ages.
 Mitigation measures are presented above to reduce the impacts associated with the habitat removal and plantings of native trees and shrubs over time will assist a bit in replacing the lost features and functions.
 It is anticipated that the wildlife currently using the site will relocate to adjacent natural areas and other habitat outside of the designated residential areas, but there will be a loss of local flora and fauna features and functions habitat as this portion of the Town is developed.
+The Beckwith Drain will be located to the north of the site and protected with setbacks from site development.
 Provided the mitigation measures identified above are properly implemented, including proper timing of removals, the impact of loss of these local features will be minimized.

-This EIA and TCR concludes that it is the professional opinion of the author that the construction and operation of a proposed residential will have an impact on the features and functions of the local flora and fauna, but there will be no negative impacts, as defined in the Provincial Policy Statement, for any significant natural heritage features that may be present provided the above important mitigation measures are properly implemented.
+This EIS and TCR concludes that it is the professional opinion of the author that the construction and operation of a proposed residential will have an impact on the features and functions of the local flora and fauna, but there will be no negative impacts, as defined in the Provincial Policy Statement, for any significant natural heritage features that may be present provided the above important mitigation measures are properly implemented.